selinnilesy/OS-Multithreading/README.md

  <br />
 Note:  <br />
 About the unpolished details; <br />
--Homework classes were intended to be implemented by a Mesa Monitor but thereafter semaphores revealed to be more useful in many aspects. <br />
+-Homework classes were intended to be implemented by a Mesa Monitor but thereafter semaphores revealed to be more useful in many aspects.
 Just ignore the monitor inheritance of classes since there is no condition variables declared in anyways. <br />
--Simulator.cpp contains all the member functions of simulation classes being written in a short time. <br />
-Some of the functions also implement the same functionalities of simulator multiple times for debugging purposes  <br />
+-Simulator.cpp contains all the member functions of simulation classes being written in a short time.
+Also some of the functions also implement the same functionalities of simulator multiple times for debugging purposes  <br />
 and remained that way afterwards, due to lack of time.<br />